CCI-Bonn/dCNN-MRI-Reconstruction/README.md

 `Dw(x)`: it represents the denoiser using a residual learning CNN.

+## Training Details

+MR exmas from patients with glioblastoma treated at Heidelberg University Hospital (775 patient, 775 MRI -exams), within the phase-II CORE trial (260 patients, 1083 MRI exams-examinations, 59 institutions) and within the phase-III CENTRIC trial (504 patients, 3147 MRI- examinations, 149 institutions) were used to develop and train a dCNN for reconstructing MRI (pre- and postcontrast T1-w, T2-w and FLAIR sequences) from highly undersampled (retrospectively generated) single-coil k-space data with various acceleration rates (R=2-15).
+Specifically, the training data included:

+1. A single-institutional retrospective dataset with 694 MRI examinations from 495 patients acquired at the Department of Neuroradiology, Heidelberg University Hospital, Germany.
+Specifically, the HD cohort consisted of MRI exams from a single time point (one MRI exam per patient) either pre-operatively from initial diagnosis (n=580 (75%)), early postoperatively (less than 72 hours after surgery; n=57 (7%)) or at disease recurrence (n=138 (18%)).
+2. The CORE and CENTRIC studies which were prospective multicenter randomized phase II and III trials in patients with newly diagnosed glioblastoma comparing standard chemo-radiotherapy with/without anti-angiogenic treatment with cilengitide.
+Specifically, patients with O6-DNA methylguanine-methyltransferase (MGMT) unmethylated glioblastoma were included in the phase II CORE trial, whereas those with MGMT methylated glioblastoma were included in the phase III CENTRIC trial.

+**The testing** was performed on the EORTC-26101 dataset (528 patients with 1974 MRI exams from 32 institutions all containing pre- and postcontrast T1-w, T2-w and FLAIR sequences).
+EORTC-26101 dataset is a multicentric clinical trial dataset with 2034 MRI examinations from 532 patients acquired across 34 institutions in Europe

+HD-GLIO is very fast on GPU with <10s run time per MRI examination.
 ## Architecture

 The architecture of the network used in this study is shown below